cerbervs/cerbervs.github.io/content/posts/maybe-then-i-will-find-my-peace.md

 +++
-title = 'Maybe the I Will Find My Peace' date = 2024-08-17T13:08:48-04:00 draft = false
+title = 'Maybe Then I Will Find My Peace' date = 2024-08-17T13:08:48-04:00 draft = false
 +++

-# Maybe the I Will Find My Peace
+# Maybe Then I Will Find My Peace

 I don't think this fire will ever truly burn out.
 The coals will be banked, yes, but smolder forever.